jzhou1318/fa22tapeout-course-dev/notes/index.md

 The early requirements for interfaces and behavior also aligns with a mixed-signal chip-style, in which a set of digital logic configures and collaborates with a set of deeper-nested analog circuitry.
 Settings, configuration registers, calibration steps, and the like appear "from thin air" in MATLAB and similar models of these blocks, but typically require someone, often someone else, to design into silicon.

 This course's design process won't adopt the full ten-billion-transistor flow, but will be hierarchical.
-So we'll need a similar set of priorities to enable upper-layers and lower-layers to work in parallel: define interfaces and behavior early, and implement against them to follow.
+So we'll need a similar set of priorities to enable upper-layers and lower-layers to work in parallel: define interfaces and behavior early, and implement against them to follow. **Defining interfaces early is a crucial part of this process.**